WalkerSimpson1/Certifications/README.md

 ---
 > Updated regularly
-> Completed certifications can be viewed as PDFs below README.md
+> Completed certifications can be viewed in PDF below README.md
 > All labelled as planned are to be completed by Dec.
 1 2025